mellaurie/tone/pages/02.april-2020/07.U1/01.overview/_schedule/alert.md

 ---
 #### Activity 1.8  (60 minutes)
 :fa-book: :fa-pencil: View the listed resources and consider your Philosophy of Online Learning

 ---
-#### Synchronous Session
-:fa-person: Join us on Wednesday, April 8th at 11am PT.
-We will introduce the course, help you navigate Moodle, and discuss Multi-Access and other Design Principles.

----
 #### **Unit 1 Discussion**